desmondpsingh/Data-Analyst-Project-A-B-Testing-/README.md

 - All code cells can be run without error.
 - Docstrings, comments, and variable names enable readability of the code.

-## Statistical Analyses
+## Statistical Analysis
-- All results from different analyses are correctly interpreted.
+- All results from different analysis are correctly interpreted.
 - For all numeric values, you should provide the correct results of the analysis.
 - Conclusions should include not only statistical reasoning, but also practical reasoning for the situation.